-You will lose all your assets during bankruptcy
+Myth: you will lose all your assets during bankruptcy

-The length of your bankruptcy is on your credit report
+Myth: the length of your bankruptcy is on your credit report

 Another key bankruptcy myth, a first time bankruptcy will in fact remain on your credit report for just seven years regardless of how long you have been bankrupt.
 This will be recorded following your discharge with both TransUnion and Equifax, the two largest credit reporting agencies in Canada.
 Learn more about life after bankruptcy.
 By comparison, a consumer proposal will be on your credit record for just three years after it has been successfully completed.
 If you were able to complete your proposal immediately (perhaps by borrowing the entire amount due from a friend, family member, or lender), your consumer proposal will remain on your credit record for three years from the date the proposal is paid in full.
 Learn more about life after consumer proposal.
 It is important to consider how quickly you want either a bankruptcy or a consumer proposal to be removed from your credit report before choosing a debt relief solution.

 A common bankruptcy myth is that bankruptcy is a ‘quick fix’ to your money problems, resolving everything by clearing your debt instead of having to work hard to make your repayments.
 Having helped over 100,000 Canadians gain debt relief here at Spergel, we can confirm that bankruptcy is not an easy way to escape your financial struggles or indeed to fix your credit score.
 The harsh reality is that bankruptcy is typically a last resort when all other debt relief options have been considered.
 It can be an overwhelming process that requires the close support of an experienced Licensed Insolvency Trustee.
 Bankruptcy also has an impact on your credit report.
 This can make it difficult to get hold of credit, showing that bankruptcy is not quite the easy option that some consider it to be.